ascii-boxes/boxes/pages/config-syntax.md

 <PRE><b>PARENT</b> <i>path_to_parent_config</i></PRE>

 The path to the parent config should be an absolute pathname specifying a config file (not a directory).
 Spaces are permitted in this path, and no quotes are used.
+The file name may contain UTF-8 characters.
 A parent reference can only occur outside of any box design definitions.
 The special keyword `:global:` is used to refer to the *boxes* global config file.

 This syntax implies that there cannot be a comment in the same line as the `parent` reference - it would be considered part of the file name.
 Instead, put comments in the line above.